 Video Captioning Guidance

-All Web-hosted videos must be captioned so their information is accessible to all citizens, internal and external.
+All HHS Web-hosted videos must be captioned so their information is accessible to all citizens, internal and external.
 Compliance with Sec.
 508 accessibility policy is coming under increasing scrutiny and HHS is committed to both meeting the law and serving all people.
 The captioning requirement covers:

-- Video for over-the-air broadcast, webcast and/or CD distribution
+- Video for over-the-air broadcasts and webcast

 - Live stream and on-demand videos of any length